FAQs

 Application Questions

 The CLSA data are currently available to approved public sector researchers, with no preferential or exclusive access for any individual.
-The CLSA welcomes applications from graduate students and postdoctoral fellows who wish to use data for their thesis research or for their postdoctoral work, respectively.
-For trainee applications (MSc, PhD, Postdoctoral fellows), the primary applicant must be the supervisor and the trainee must be clearly identified.
+The CLSA welcomes applications from graduate students and postdoctoral or clinical fellows who wish to use the CLSA data for their thesis or fellowship research, respectively.
+For trainee applications (Masters, PhD, postdoctoral or clinical fellows), the primary applicant must be the supervisor and hold an eligible appointment (continuing or term appointment) at an eligible institution that is able to uphold the conditions of the data access agreement, administer grant funds and provide Research Ethics Board approval.

 Yes, investigators affiliated with public research organizations outside Canada can apply to access alphanumeric data collected as part of the CLSA.